 Grading will be represented by a Grade Value Points System.
 500 points is the target goal for the course and would be equal to a 100% or an "A" grade.
-The course Black board Gradebook display point's assignments.
+The course calendar will display point's assignments.

-- 1. Theory (Knowledge) includes Textbook, CDX web assignments, quizzes and subject matter tests.
-100 points (to be completed timely and to instructional satisfaction) - 2.
-Shop (Skills) Grade includes hands-on work, work on Training Devices, Validation exercises and Skill Testing.
-100 points (to be completed timely and to instructional satisfaction) - 3.
-Professionalism and Attendance will be graded on a 100 points scale (Attendance Policy is the Discretions of the Instructor) typically 5 points deducted for each absence and 2 per tardy's and leave earlies.
-Policy is three unexcused absences and you will be dropped from the course NO EXCETIONS!!! - 4.
-Midterm Exam 100 points - 5.
-Course Final will be 100 points and can include a written Final, CDX Final or hands on evaluation and or a combination of all 3
+- ✓ Theory (Knowledge) includes Textbook, CDX web assignments, quizzes and subject matter tests.
+Points System (to be completed timely and to instructional satisfaction) - ✓ Shop (Skills) Grade includes hands-on work, work on Training Devices, Validation exercises and Skill Testing.
+Points System. (to be completed timely and to instructional satisfaction) - ✓ 400 Points total.
+100 points for CDX, 100 points for attendance with a subtraction of 2 points per tardy and sequential doubling of points for absenteeism.
+Example: 1 for first absence, 2 for second absence, 3 for the third etc. 100 points for quizzes and exams.
+100 points for live instruction activities (see calendar)